 - 3 Tablespoons butter

-- 2 Tablespoons organic whole wheat pastry flour
+- 2 Tablespoons organic whole wheat pastry flour or use regular whole wheat flour

 - 1 Tablespoon organic chicken bouillon